pamil/kamilkokot.com/content/blog/tame-behat-with-the-brand-new-symfony-extension/index.md

 Over two years after the first stable release of this [Friends of Behat]'s [Symfony Extension], I'm happy to announce the availability of the second major version and write more about it.

-It is already battle-tested solution with [Sylius][sylius-fobse-pr] on 1300+ scenarios containing 14000+ steps and gets traction in projects like [Akeneo][akeneo-fobse-pr] or [Monofony][monofony-fobse-pr].
+It is the already battle-tested solution with [Sylius][sylius-fobse-pr] on 1300+ scenarios containing 14000+ steps, getting traction in projects like [Akeneo][akeneo-fobse-pr] or [Monofony][monofony-fobse-pr].

 The mission behind it is to simplify the process of implementing [Behat] contexts so that you can focus on the communication